AndreasMy/eksamen-webutvikling-23/README.md

 This modular approach allows for clear separation of concerns, making the codebase more manageable and easier to understand.
 Each module serves a distinct purpose, facilitating easier updates and potential future expansions.

-Say something abut express Router and how endpoint paths could have been improved if we were allowed to work with the frontend code.

 ---